Advocacy

 Art Industry Research

-Underpinning NAVA’s advocacy work is the research it commissions or undertakes itself into the nature of Australian visual and media arts, craft and design.
-This is used to identify policies and strategic actions which could be taken to facilitate the sector’s fruitful development.
+NAVA’s advocacy work is grounded in research, either commissioned or conducted in-house, focusing on the dynamics of Australian visual and media arts, craft and design.
+This research informs policies and strategic actions aimed at facilitating the sector’s fruitful development.

 Ethics and Art Support